EQXai/OrpheusX/README.md

 # OrpheusX TTS Scripts

-This repository contains helper scripts to train and run the Orpheus 3B text-to-speech model outside Google Colab.

 ## Installation

 Run the installation script to fetch all dependencies.
 It creates a virtual environment named `venv` in the repository root and installs PyTorch 2.6.0 built for CUDA 12.4 automatically.
 The script also warns if your CUDA runtime is newer.